List of terms and acronyms you are likely to encounter when working in emergency communications.

 The government agency concerned with disaster preparation and disaster recovery.

 The first person or agency to be sent to the scene of an emergency.
-This is normally fire, law enforcement, or emergency medical personnel.
+This is fire, law enforcement, or emergency medical personnel.

 An unlicensed personal radio service in the UHF band.
 All radios in this service must be hand-held units transmitting no more than 1/2 watt.